Safety Inspection of In-Service Bridges Practice Test

 1 / 20

-A static load due to the weight of the structure itself
+Which category does the weight of the bridge structure itself fall under?

 Next Question